Flood insurance – getting the right cover

 Because of the high cost of clean-up and repairs following a flood, it’s important to have insurance for your home and its contents.

 - Your mortgage company usually insists on you taking out buildings insurance, which will often include flood cover

 - If you rent your home, it’s your landlord’s responsibility – not yours – to have buildings insurance

 - Although contents insurance isn’t compulsory, the cost of replacing everything in your home would be so high that it’s almost always a good idea to have contents cover

 Check whether you’re covered in the event of a flood

 Check all the details in your buildings and contents insurance policies that relate to flooding and make sure you have enough cover to protect you in the event of a flood.
 Even if your insurance isn’t up for renewal, it’s worth checking.
 Call your insurance company to query anything you’re not sure about.

 New laws mean that it’s up to insurance companies to ask the right questions about what they want to know.
-But if your property has a history of flooding, it’s wise to tell your insurance company – even if they don’t ask.
-The last thing you need is a hitch if you ever need to make a claim.
+But if your property has a history of flooding, you should inform your insurance company – even if they don’t ask.
+The last thing you need is a hitch if you ever need to make a claim

 Get specialist help